The Scottish Play

-The Scottish play and the Bard's play are euphemisms for William Shakespeare's Macbeth.
-The first is a reference to the play's Scottish setting, the second a reference to Shakespeare’s popular nickname.
+The Scottish Play and the Bard's play are euphemisms for the William Shakespeare play Macbeth.
+The first is a reference to the play's Scottish setting, and the second is a reference to Shakespeare's popular nickname.
 According to a theatrical superstition, called the Scottish curse, speaking the name Macbeth inside a theatre, other than as called for in the script while rehearsing or performing, will cause disaster.
-On top of the aforementioned alternate titles, some people also refer to the classical tragedy as Mackers for this reason.
+On top of the aforementioned alternative titles, some people also refer to the classical tragedy as Mackers for this reason.
 Variations of the superstition may also forbid quoting lines from the play within a theatre except as part of an actual rehearsal or performance of the play.

-Because of this superstition, the lead character is often referred to as the Scottish King or Scottish Lord.
-Lady Macbeth is often referred to as the Scottish Lady or Lady M. However, one of the most popular traditions among Shakespeare-specific actors allows "Macbeth" in reference to the character.
+Because of this superstition, the title character is often referred to as the Scottish King or Scottish Lord.
+Lady Macbeth is often referred to as the Scottish Lady or Lady M. However, one of the most popular traditions among Shakespeare-specific actors allows "Macbeth" as a reference to the character.
 Nonetheless, many call the pair "Macb" and "Lady Macb".

 Origins

 The traditional origin is said to be a curse set upon the play by a coven of witches, angry at Shakespeare for using a real spell.
-One hypothesis for the origin of this superstition is that Macbeth, being a popular play, was commonly put on by theatres in financial trouble, or that the high production costs of Macbeth put theatres in financial trouble, and hence an association was made between a production of Macbeth and theatres going out of business.
+One hypothesis for the origin of this superstition is that Macbeth, being a popular play, was commonly put on by theatres in financial trouble, or that the high production costs of Macbeth put theatres in financial trouble.
+Hence, an association was made between productions of Macbeth and theatres going out of business.

 Cleansing rituals

 When the name of the play is spoken in a theatre, tradition requires the person who spoke it to leave, perform traditional cleansing rituals, and be invited back in.
 The rituals are supposed to ward off the evil that uttering the play's name is feared to bring on.

 The rituals include turning three times, spitting over one's left shoulder, swearing, or reciting a line from another of Shakespeare's plays.
-Popular lines for this purpose include, "Angels and ministers of grace defend us" (Hamlet 1.IV), "If we shadows have offended" (A Midsummer Night's Dream 5.ii), and "Fair thoughts and happy hours attend on you" (The Merchant of Venice, 3.IV).
+Popular lines for this purpose include, "Angels and ministers of grace defend us" (Hamlet 1.IV), "If we shadows have offended" (A Midsummer Night's Dream 5.II), and "Fair thoughts and happy hours attend on you" (The Merchant of Venice, 3.IV).
 A more elaborate cleansing ritual involves leaving the theatre, spinning around and brushing oneself off, and saying "Macbeth" three times before entering again.
 Some production groups insist that the offender may not re-enter the theatre until invited to do so, therefore making it easy to punish frequent offenders by leaving them outside.

-A portrayal of the ritual occurs in the 1983 film The Dresser, in which Sir is the offender, and Norman, his dresser, officiates over the propitiation.
+A portrayal of the ritual occurs in the 1983 film The Dresser, in which the lead character Sir is the offender, and his dresser Norman officiates over the propitiation.